S2CER2 Fellowship Program

 Christine DeForge is a postdoctoral research fellow whose program of research aims to improve end-of-life care for patients and families who experience critical illness.
 Under the mentorship of Dr. Patricia Stone, her current work focuses on exploring variations in discharge disposition and hospice utilization for seriously ill hospitalized older adults.

-Dr. Dougherty is a T32 postdoctoral research fellow at the Columbia University School of Nursing in the Center for Healthcare Delivery Research and Innovations.
-Her program of research examines the role of nursing in improving surgical patient outcomes.
-The aim of her research is to inform health policy and provide evidence to change organizational structures.
+Kathryn Leep-Lazar is a postdoctoral research fellow at Columbia University School of Nursing in the Center for Healthcare Delivery Research and Innovations.
+Her program of research examines nurse work environments and their impact on nurse, patient, and organizational outcomes.
+Her goal is to generate research that leads to policy and organizational changes that improve the health of both patients and clinicians.

 Prior Trainees